 What is Osteoarthritis?

-- Osteoarthritis (OA) is a disease that shows up as a degneration of cartilage in your joints.
+Osteoarthritis (OA) is a disease that shows up as a degeneration of cartilage in your joints.
 It can expose and cause wear in the bone that is underneath joints.
 OA typically manifests as pain and stiff joints, usually in a patient's 40's.

-- OA has also been called Degnerative Joint Disease, and is the most common form of arthritis.
+- OA has also been called Degenerative Joint Disease, and is the most common form of arthritis.

 - There are two forms of OA:

 - Secondary: caused by trauma, congenital disorders, and problems in the metabolic, endocrine, or neuropathic systems.

 - Joints in hands - Joints in spine